alanStrait/lunch_repl/README.md

 ```

 ### Automated Testing
 The strategy for automated testing focuses on the `context` module by way of `DineOutsideTest`.
-These tests exercise the core module well and serve as the highest leverage point for a maximizing the value of limited time spent on tests.
+These tests exercise the core module well and serve as the highest leverage point for maximizing the value of limited time spent on tests.

 No fixtures were defined at this time since sparse CSV files were used for data.